DrewCarlson/mobius.kt/README.md

 val loopFactory = Mobius.loop(update, effectHandler)
 ```

-At this point a loop is not running, `loopFactory` must be used to create construct a "raw" loop.
+At this point a loop is not running, `loopFactory` must be used to create a "raw" loop.
 Raw loops have two states: running and disposed.